Bottom quark energy loss and hadronization with B$^+$ and B$^0_\mathrm{s}$ nuclear modification factors using pp and PbPb collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Analysis method

 Additional background sources can arise from possible contamination from other \PB hadron decays, $\PB \to \PJGy\PX$.
 The Cabibbo-suppressed decay $\PBp \to \PJGy\,\Pgpp$, where the pion is incorrectly assigned the kaon mass, results in a small peaking structure in the signal region.
 It is modeled by the sum of two split normal distribution functions, with both the shape and the normalization (relative to the signal) being fixed in the fit to the data.
 Partially reconstructed decays lead to an accumulation of events in the low mass sideband that is also modeled from simulation and described by an error function.
 For the \PBzs meson, such misreconstructed and partially reconstructed background contributions are found to be negligible.
 Examples of the signal extraction from \PBp and \PBzs invariant-mass distributions, corresponding to the lowest and highest \pt ranges, are shown in Fig.~\ref{fig:massPeaks}.

 {\tolerance=800 The differential cross section for \PB meson production in \pp collisions is calculated in each \pt interval according to

 where $N_{\text{obs}}$ is the raw signal yield extracted in each \pt interval of width $\Delta \pt$, $\mathcal{B}$ is the branching fraction of the corresponding decay chain obtained from Ref.~\cite{10.1093/ptep/ptac097}, and $\mathcal{L}$ is the integrated luminosity.
 The factor $\frac{1}{2}$ is to quote the production cross sections for particles, whereas the raw yields include both particles and antiparticles.
 The acceptance and efficiency factor, $\langle 1/(\alpha(\pt, y)\epsilon(\pt, y)) \rangle$, is obtained employing two-dimensional (2D), fine-grained maps of acceptance $\alpha(\pt, y)$ and efficiency $\epsilon(\pt, y)$.
 The acceptance corresponds to the fraction of generated signal events passing the muon and kaon selection thresholds.
 The efficiency is determined as the fraction of accepted signal events that pass the complete analysis selection criteria, including losses resulting from inefficiencies in the event trigger.
 These maps are determined from MC-simulated samples of \PB meson signal events generated within the fiducial region in the analysis.
 The maps are used to determine the $1/(\alpha\epsilon)$ value for each \PB candidate in data, based on the kinematics $(\pt, y)$ of the candidates.
 The corresponding average $\langle 1/(\alpha\epsilon)\rangle$ was obtained for the candidates within a $\pm 80\MeVcc$ window centered on the \PB meson's world-average mass.
-Combinatorial background can influence the 2D map-based correction factor and its impact is studied and included as a systematic uncertainty.
+Combinatorial background can influence the \pt and \(y\) dependent correction factor by distorting the average $1/(\alpha\epsilon)$ value from that which would be obtained if this background could be excluded.
+The impact of combinatorial background is studied and included as a systematic uncertainty.
 The efficiency maps derived from the simulation are corrected by data-to-simulation scale factors for the muon reconstruction and trigger efficiencies, obtained by applying the "tag-and-probe" method~\cite{Khachatryan:2010zg} using the \PJGy resonance. }